arista-eosplus/eapish/README.md

 [![Coverage
 Status](https://coveralls.io/repos/arista-eosplus/eapish/badge.svg?branch=develop)](https://coveralls.io/r/arista-eosplus/eapish?branch=develop)

-The Arista eAPI Client Shell is provides an implementation on top of the Python Client for eAPI for sending commands to remote EOS nodes across eAPI.
-The eapish application uses pyeapi to establish a connection and forwards one or more commands to the destination node and displays the outout on STDOUT.
+The Arista eAPI Client Shell provides an implementation on top of the Python Client for eAPI for sending commands to remote EOS nodes using eAPI.
+The eapish application uses pyeapi to establish a connection and forwards one or more commands to the destination node and displays the output on STDOUT.

 This library is freely provided to the open source community for building robust applications using Arista EOS.
 Support is provided as best effort